 But does the method fit your product team right now?
 Does it suffice to follow the “cookbook” and see what happens?
 What is the design sprint process anyway?

-At UX studio, we facilitate many workshops to enhance ideas.
+We at our UX company, we facilitate many workshops to enhance ideas.
 So design sprints are part of our routine.
 Here we present the answers based on our experience as design sprint facilitators.

 In this post we cover: